rustic-rs/rustic/config/README.md

 rustic.

-**Important**: Please do not forget to include environment variables set in the config file as a possible source of errors if you encounter problems.
+**Important**: Please do not forget to include environment variables set in the config profile as a possible source of errors if you encounter problems.
 They could possibly shadow other values that you have already set.

 ### Repository Options